 She told NASA in an interview: “We are an assembly mission, which means we’re going to go to the International Space Station, dock with it, and help complete its construction…”

 When asked what she hoped to accomplish, she said: “Well, first and foremost, that we come home safely, and that we accomplish all our goals of the mission.
 And, for me educationally, that we learn all that we can and help figure out how to best engage, actively engage, our students and our teachers in our missions, because it’s exciting stuff for them — and for us.”

 While on her mission, she spent 20 minutes doing a radio Q&A with young students, hosted by June Scobee.
 Scobee’s husband, Richard “Dick” Scobee, was the commander of the Challenger and died in 1986.

 She Later Joined Boise State University & Still Makes Appearances at NASA

 Morgan left NASA in 2008 to teach at Boise State University.
 Today she’s Boise State University’s Distinguished Educator in Residence, Emeritus.
 She still works with national and international programs, non-profits, and NASA, promoting STEM education, according to her bio.

 On July 18, she narrated an orchestra program that gave a musical tour of the solar system.

-She is also occasionally at the Kennedy Space Center for introductions and meetings, and is scheduled to be there again November 29-December 3, 2020.
-She may be available for the Astronaut Encounter where she gives a brief presentation, autographs at the Space Shop, and the Dine with an Astronaut program.
-(Some of these events may be delayed due to the pandemic, but she is still listed as having appearances in late November and early December.
+She is also occasionally at the Kennedy Space Center for introductions and meetings and was scheduled to be there again from November 29 to December 3, 2020, though she no longer appears on the center’s events calendar.
+She may be available for the Astronaut Encounter where she gives a brief presentation and autographs at the Space Shop, and the Dine with an Astronaut program.